robballou/wiki.robballou.com/quotes.md

 "Like the newspapers used to say, if the truth isn't big enough, you print the legend.
 This country needs its legends.
-And even the legends don't believe it anymore."
+And even the legends don't believe it anymore." - American Gods, Neil Gaiman

 "I didn't understand where this man had come from, this lion who'd replaced my docile, frail excuse for a parent.
 A lion protecting his cubs.
 He knew that fear was the only weapon he had left to save my life and if I didn't fear the threat of the plague, then dammit, I was going to fear him!" - World War Z, Max Brooks